 Gender inequalities exist in the social, economic, physical and institutional environment of the municipality.
 Women constitute 55% of the population (Community Survey 2016).
 Women constitute 50% of municipal councillors and 30% of its Executive Committee while the Mayor of the municipality is a woman councillor.
-At ward committee level, out of 300 members, 150 are women.

 In terms of employment equity, the municipality has put in place an employment equity plan with monitoring indicators that are gender disaggregated.
 They show that women comprise fifty percent of senior management, 39% of management (i.e. level 0-3) and 42% of the total staff.
 Within the municipality, several initiatives have been undertaken to advance the national gender agenda.
 Amongst others, a gender desk has been established in the Mayor's office, a gender procurement scoring system is in place to encourage the economic empowerment of women entrepreneurs and companies.
 Moral Regeneration Movement was also launched during the 2011/12 financial year.